This post was first published Aug 2013. Updated 2018.

-2. Be patient.
-Teaching a child to tie his/her shoes is tough.
+Teaching kids to tie shoes is tough.
 They probably won’t “get it” the first, second, or even twentieth time that you show them.
 Hang in there…your child won’t be graduating high school still wearing Velcro shoes.
 It will happen at some point.

-4. Work on shoe-tying for 15-20 minutes at a time.
 I made the mistake of working with Big Brother for an hour one day.
-I gave lots of praise and he made a lot of progress, but he was done with shoe-tying by the end.
+I gave lots of praise and he made a lot of progress, but he was done with learning to tie shoes by the end.
 Splitting it up into smaller increments makes it much less frustrating for your child (and you).

-6. Get the right laces.
-Use flat, long laces to teach your child to tie his/her shoes.
+Use flat, long laces to teach kids to tie shoes.
 The rounded laces are sometimes too difficult for little fingers to manipulate.

-7. Don’t lace the top holes on your shoe.
-I’ve found that most shoelaces are just a tiny bit shorter than what is easiest for kids to learn to tie.
+I’ve found that most shoelaces are just a tiny bit shorter than what is easiest for kids to tie.
 Remedy this problem by lacing only to the second holes from the top of the shoe.
 This will give just a little bit of extra length for your child to work with.

 Easy Shoe Tying Video (this looks GREAT and super easy for little kids but we had already started working on tying shoes using the loop and swoop method, so I didn’t try this with Big Brother as not to confuse him).